Mr Matthew Tate, Headteacher

 When it comes to the future she believes that you can make anything happen if you want it enough by working hard and believing in yourself.

-Mrs Jessica Gipson, Assistant Head and Head of 6th Form
+Ms Jessica Gipson, Deputy Head and Head of 6th Form

 From an early age, Miss Gipson always knew she wanted to become a teacher.
 Due to her love of Mathematics at secondary school she continued this and gained a BSc in Mathematics at University of Kent, before completing a PGCE.